Azure/AzOps/src/auxiliary/guidance/strict/README.md

 ## AzOps

-Main branch in Git does not contain the latest configuration in Azure.
+The 'main' branch in the repository does not contain the latest configuration of Azure.

-It is strongly recommended to ensure feature and main branches contain current Azure configuration.
+It is strongly recommended to ensure that 'feature' and 'main' branches contain the current Azure configuration.

 ### Remediation